-Level 2 requires that an organization establish and document practices and policies to guide the implementation of their CMMC efforts.
+Level 2 requires that an organization establish and document practices and policies to guide the implementation of its efforts.
 The documentation of practices enables individuals to perform them in a repeatable manner.
 Organizations develop mature capabilities by documenting their processes and practicing them as documented.

 Good Cyber Hygiene